-Newbern appeals with its schools and quiet setting
+Newbern appeals with its schools and community-minded residents

-Houses range from 1960s ranch-style homes to modern New Traditionals
+Architecture ranges from 1960s ranch-style homes to New Traditionals

-Homes in Newbern line a mix of wide and narrow roads with no sidewalks.
-Tall and mature trees also surround some homes on spacious lots.
-The town has many ranch-style homes from the 1960s and 1970s and some Craftsman bungalows.
+Some of Newbern’s residential streets have sidewalks, and many of the homes are on spacious lots surrounded by mature trees.
+The neighborhood has many ranch-style homes from the 1960s and 1970s and some Craftsman bungalows.
 There are also modern brick New Traditional homes with double garages and amenities like backyard pools.
 Costs depend on factors like house size, acreage and condition.
 Many homes under 2,000 square feet go from about $120,000 to $300,000.
 A few larger or newer homes run between $340,000 and $590,000.
 Newbern also has a median sale price of about $206,000, nearly $170,000 below nearby Dyersburg’s.

 Students may attend Dyer County School District

 Dyer County School District serves Newbern, which has three of the system’s schools.
 The district gets an A-minus from Niche.
-Students in town may start at Newbern Elementary School and Northview Middle School, which both receive A-minus grades.
-They may finish at Dyer County High School, which gets a B-plus.
-Northview earned a Tennessee STEM School Designation in 2022, making it just one of five middle schools to have received the honor at the time.
-Dyer County High has a STEM workshop and various coding and computer science courses.
-“The high school is top notch,” says Andrea Newman, a Realtor with Tennessee Realty.
+Students may start at Newbern Elementary before going to Northview Middle, both receiving A-minus grades.
+They may finish at Dyer County High School, which gets a B-plus and has a STEM workshop and various coding and computer science courses.
+“The high school is top-notch,” says Andrea Newman, a Realtor with Tennessee Realty.
 “They have nursing programs.
 They have welding programs, and you can graduate with a certificate.
 It’s pretty awesome.”

 Dining options include barbecue and Mexican fare

 The town has a few fast-food chains and locally-owned restaurants serving comfort foods and Mexican fare.
-With options like soft corn tortilla tacos and guacamole dip, El Vallarta is the local spot for Tex-Mex Fare.
-Bad Bob’s is a barbecue institution serving items like ribs, shredded meats and baked beans.
-Bad Bob’s is on a gravel lot, where there’s a wooden bigfoot sculpture beside the restaurant’s rustic building.
-Regional chain Food Rite has a store in town, but nearby Dyersburg offers more retail and grocery shopping options.
+With options like soft corn tortilla tacos and guacamole dip, El Vallarta is the local spot for a Tex-Mex meal.
+Bad Bob’s is a barbecue institution serving ribs, shredded meats and baked beans.
+It's on a gravel lot with a wooden Bigfoot sculpture beside the restaurant’s rustic building.
+Regional chain Food Rite has a store in town, but more retail and grocery shopping options are nearby.
 Located about 10 miles southwest, Dyersburg has a Walmart and a Kroger.

-Many come out for Depot Days and community yard sale
+Many come out for Depot Days and the community yard sale

 One of the town’s signature events is Newbern Depot Days in September.
-Vendors sell crafts on Main Street, while country music players entertain the crowds from the pavilion by the historic depot and present-day Amtrak stop.
+On Main Street, vendors sell crafts, while country musicians play near the historic depot, a present-day Amtrak stop.
 Other activities include a 5K run and walk.
-On the same weekend, the Newbern First Baptist Church hosts what McCullough calls “Dyer County’s biggest yard sale.”
+On the same weekend, the Newbern First Baptist Church hosts what McCullough says is the county's biggest yard sale.
 “We have a gym at our church, and it will be completely filled up,” he says, adding that items sold range from housewares and clothes to furniture.
 “You name it, we probably have it.”

 Newbern’s parks offer playgrounds, golf and sports